How to Properly Prep & Clean Cheesecloth for Cooking

 • Re-sterilizes the cloth

-This step works better than scrubbing alone.
+This step works better than scrubbing.

-3) Gentle Hand Wash (If Needed)
+3) Gentle Hand Wash (if needed)

 If residue remains:

-I suggest using a small amount of:
+Use a small amount of:

 Massage thoroughly.